vdbulcke/ghost/README.md

 ![Demo](https://raw.githubusercontent.com/vdbulcke/ghost/main/img/ghost.gif)

-If the plugin finds a `.ghost` at the working of where you started your zellij session, it will load each lines as a list of commands that you can fuzzy search (using [fuzzy-matcher](https://crates.io/crates/fuzzy-matcher)).
+Since `v0.3.0`, if you define a list of completions from `global_completion` plugin configuration, it will load each lines as a list of commands that you can fuzzy search (using [fuzzy-matcher](https://crates.io/crates/fuzzy-matcher)).

+If the plugin finds a `.ghost` at the working dir of the plugin, it will add the working dir completions with the global_completions.

 ![Completion](./img/fuzzy_search.png)